IMXNOOBX/fstick/CONTRIBUTE.md

 ## Code of Conduct

-The project is single threaded to create a challenge for myself, if you have any good reason to make it multi threaded, please let me know.
+The project is single threaded to create a challenge for myself, if you have any good reason to make it multi-threaded, please let me know.
 If not please keep it single threaded to keep the challenge.

 Thank you for contributing to FStick! 🚀